The Legend of Chain Gang Hill

 A childhood memory re-ignites interest in Bartow’s forgotten Chain Gang Camp

 Often family stories and legends fascinate children about the “old days.”
 They are spellbound with stories about ghosts, myths and fairy tales.
 One such family story kindled keen interest in my daughter, Meredith, about a hand made quilt and her dad when he was a 5-year old eyewitness to the day Chain Gang Hill burned.
 The story of the fire that destroyed the old work camp also inspired her to ask other more responsible questions about her grandparents and why Chain Gang existed.

 Oral history and a few blurred clippings from community newspapers give scant evidence of a rapidly fading chapter of Bartow County.
-Georgia’s prison farms operated at least twice in Bartow from 1900 to the 1930’s and the early 1940’s.
+Georgia’s prison farms and Chain Gangs operated at frequently in Bartow from the 1870’s to the early 1940’s.
 Only brief local records exist which remain as a legacy to a forgotten time.
 However, southern folk lore and the entertainment industry have immortalized the chain gang with movies such as, “Cool Hand Luke”, starring Paul Newman, “Oh Brother Where Art Thou”, starring George Clooney, and songs like, “I’ve Been Work’n on the Chain Gang” by Sam Cooke.

 The origin of chain gangs can be traced to various forms of slavery in almost every culture.
 The slave industry thrived in North America for almost two hundred years before it was extinguished by the Civil War.
 Men and women were captured from native lands, chained and shipped for sale to wealthy individuals in the new world.
 They were put in irons and sold off slave ships in chains to a life of bondage and hard labor.